 They have added support for backing up photos and videos.
 Just like Pushbullet and AirDroid, you can send links and text to your phone from the computer.
 An interesting feature is the Power View where you can chat with up to 4 people simultaneously.
 Then there are text message templates for sending the same message repeatedly.

-MightyText Pro will cost you $9.99 and remove ads, add themes, text message scheduling, remove monthly SMS limits, enable signature, and backup/restore messages on new phone.
+MightyText Pro will cost you $9.99 and remove ads, add themes, text message scheduling, remove monthly SMS limits, enable a signature, and backup/restore messages on the new phone.

 - Schedule messages

 - Bulk messages, drafts